apache/activemq-website/src/components/classic/documentation/how-do-distributed-queues-work.md

 Store and forward networks of brokers
 -------------------------------------

 A [Store and Forward Network of Brokers](networks-of-brokers) means the messages travel from broker to broker until they reach a consumer; with each message being owned by a single broker at any point in time.
 When a JMS producer sends a message to a JMS consumer, it may travel through several brokers to reach its final destination.
-ActiveMQ Classic uses [Consumer Priority](consumer-priority) so that local JMS consumers are always higher priority than remote brokers in a store and forward network.
+ActiveMQ uses [Consumer Priority](consumer-priority) so that local JMS consumers are always higher priority than remote brokers in a store and forward network.

 Note though that a store and forward network is not a solution for message [HA](ha); if a broker fails in a Store and Forward network, the messages owned by that broker remain inside the broker's persistent store until the broker comes back online.
 If you need [HA](ha) of messages then you need to use Master/Slave described above.